horskyyaron/shoam-cli/README.md

 Since I'm tired of going online each time I want to figure out something about a specific course, or even what is the course with the code 89220. (algo 1 of course, it cannot be forgotten).

-The process wasn't fast enough for me, thus "shoam" came to be!
+The process wasn't fast enough for me, thus "shoam-cli" came to be!

 * [Installation](installation)
 * [Environment variables](#environment-variables)